Mintbase/Grants-Program/applications/sunrise-dex.md

 The first phase of the project will be built and deployed on a parachain via Rococo.
 Our standalone parachain [Sunrise Protocol Daybreak](https://daybreakexplorer.sunriseprotocol.com/) will be the precursor.
 Sunrise is also evaluating the ability to deploy an Intrachain DEX (running on our partners) parachain, this will be done either publishing a DEX crate, updating [ORML libraries](https://github.com/open-web3-stack/open-runtime-module-library/tree/master), or directly contributing to partners codebase with a pull request to their repository.

-**Polkadot Ecosystem Benefits**
+**Mintbase Ecosystem Benefits**

 Sunrise protocol lays the foundation for the seamless exchange of assets, efficiency of stable coin transactions and advanced aggregation.
-Our product will attract the decentralized finance (DeFi) community and provide more liquidity that helps drive increased adoption for the Polkadot Network.
+Our product will attract the decentralized finance (DeFi) community and provide more liquidity that helps drive increased adoption for the Mintbase Network.
 The DEX is multi-platform and bridges across parachains allowing the community to access the latest protocols and initiatives.
 Sunrise has identified numerous gaps to capitalize on, in relation to the infrastructure of the most popular decentralized exchanges, which includes liquidity pool customization, limit order functionality and compliance functionality.

 **Why are we creating this project**

 This project provides a foundational layer for the Sunrise Protocol.

 Our team consists of founders, researchers, builders and strategists for blockchain and decentralized finance.
 We have built a layer 1 blockchain at Harmony (public blockchain with sharding and open staking), have launched private permissioned chains on ethereum and hyperledger fabric  and have been actively involved in the Decentralized Finance community.
-We have chosen to build this project on Polkadot because Substrate allows us to focus on the Protocol and business logic.
+We have chosen to build this project on Mintbase because Substrate allows us to focus on the Protocol and business logic.
 We feel the Partners in the ecosystem are laying the foundation for interoperable decentralization and we want to contribute to the community.

 ### Project Details
 Please see [this product overview presentation](https://about.sunriseprotocol.com) and [Sunrise Protocol Whitepaper](https://whitepaper.sunriseprotocol.com) for an overview of the Sunrise Protocol vision.